Resume Writing

 Should I use the same action verbs for every job application?

 No. Tailor your verbs to each job description.
-If the posting mentions “spearheaded initiatives,” use “Spearheaded.”
+If the posting says “spearheaded initiatives,” use “Spearheaded.”
 If it says “drove growth,” use “Drove.”
 Mirroring the employer’s language improves both ATS matching and recruiter perception.

-What’s the best way to learn which action verbs work for my industry?
+What is the best way to learn which action verbs work for my industry?

 Does the 2026 job market require different verbs than before?

 You don’t get a second chance at a first impression.
-And in a job market where recruiters spend 6 seconds on your resume, every word has to earn its place.

 Start with this list.
 Pick the verbs that match your achievements.
 Build bullets that prove your impact instead of describing it.

-🚀 Build Your ATS-Optimized Resume with StylingCV →
+Build Your ATS-Optimized Resume with StylingCV →

 — The StylingCV Team

 📋 Editorial note: This article was produced following our editorial standards.
 We research all claims independently.
-Last reviewed: June 2026.
+Last reviewed: July 2026.

 New here?
 Meet StylingCV